 Pros:

-- Safe for indoor or backyard use
+- Safe for indoor use

 Cons:

-- Not suitable for outdoor or real target use
+- Not suitable for serious archery practice

-- Limited arrow flight and precision
+- Limited range and accuracy

-Age Range: 6+ years
+- Age Range: 8–12 years

 Features: